 How do people get Huntington's Disease?

 Huntington's disease is inherited in an autosomal dominant pattern.
 This means that everyone who inherits the faulty gene will eventually get the disease.
-A parent with a mutation in the HD gene has a 50 percent chance of passing on the disease to their children.
+A parent with a mutation in the HD gene has a 50 percent chance of passing the disease to their children.

 What are the symptoms of Huntington's Disease?

 Huntington's disease affects the part of the brain that controls thinking, emotion, and movement.
 Most people who have the disease start to see symptoms between the ages of 30 and 50 (but symptoms can appear earlier or later in life).
 The disease gets worse over time.